-Combine texture with tone mapping and embossing to get interesting
+Combine texture with gradients and embossing to get interesting

 Add Background Pattern

-that is repeated to cover a larger target image.
+image that is repeated to cover a larger area.
 If the pattern

-repeats, dimensions are found automatically so that the resulting
+repeats, dimensions are found automatically to make the pattern

 Write text on images.
 Select font, colors, transparencies, shadow,